LAZEROZOR/DSE-Disabler/README.md

 Requirements:

-- Visual Studio 2019 / 2022
+- Visual Studio 2022
-- Desktop Development with C++ workload installed
+- WDK

 Note: The produced kernel driver in this repository is intended to be loaded using a manual-mapping approach (manual mapper).
 Example : https://github.com/TheCruZ/kdmapper